joist-orm/joist-orm/docs/docs/getting-started/configuration.md

 * `polymorphic` creates this relation as a [polymorphic relation](/docs/modeling/relations#polymorphic-references), which logical combines several physical foreign keys into a single field
 * `large` indicates that a collection is too big to be fully loaded into memory and changes the generated type to `LargeCollection`
+* `orderBy` allows setting an order specific to this collection, the value must be a primitive, synchronous field on the entities within the collection

 ## Runtime Configuration